Daewonsa: History

-Daewonsa Temple (Korean: 대원사, Chinese: 大源寺, Pronounced “Day-won-sa”) was established in 548 by Patriarch Ven.
+Daewonsa was established in 548 by Patriarch Ven.
 Yeongi.
 Originally named Pyeongwonsa Temple, it was reduced to ashes during the Japanese invasion (1592–1597) but reconstructed in 1685 and renamed Daewonam Hermitage.
-It was again rebuilt in 1890 and renamed Daewonsa Temple.
+It was again rebuilt in 1890 and renamed Daewonsa.
 In 1948, during the Yeosun Rebellion, the temple was burned to the ground by government forces.
 In September 1955, Ven.
 Beobil, a Buddhist nun, took office as its head, and launched its reconstruction, eventually completing the temple we see today.

 Landscape

 Nestled deep in an eastern fold of Mt.
-Jirisan, Daewonsa Temple is occupied by Buddhist nuns.
+Jirisan, Daewonsa is occupied by Buddhist nuns.
 Sarijeon Hall has a stone pagoda standing in front of it and it is where many nuns practice intensive Seon meditation during the annual three-month summer and winter retreats.

 The temple is surrounded by great scenic beauty.
 A mountain stream runs through the 2 km valley that extends from the parking lot at the temple entrance to the temple compound.
 The water rushing between and over the uniquely shaped rocks give it an uncommon charm.
 The path to the entrance is lined with tall, straight pines called “diamond pines.”